Improve your average email click through rates: tips + benchmarks by industry from Q1 2022

 As a customer, getting this email feels like the brand understands exactly what’s important to me.
 But from the business’s perspective, all they had to do was set up an automated campaign, potentially months ago.

-Automated flows are high impact, low effort — and excellent for boosting click-through rates.
-Check out the top 10 marketing automations ecommerce businesses used in 2020 to see if there are any automations to add to your email strategy.
+Automated flows are high impact, low effort—and excellent for boosting click rates.
+Check out the top 10 marketing automations ecommerce businesses used this year to see if there are any automations to add to your email strategy.

-These tips are great and all (okay, I’m biased) — but I want to emphasize that they’re all ultimately intended to help you drive more ecommerce revenue.
-Driving a higher click-through rate doesn’t mean much if your revenue doesn’t go up with it, as well.
+These tips are great and all—okay, I’m biased—but I want to emphasize that they’re all ultimately intended to help you drive more ecommerce revenue.
+Driving a higher click rate doesn’t mean much if your revenue doesn’t go up with it, as well.

-Measure email-attributed revenue along with CTR to track if the adjustments you’re making to your emails help to drive a high intent to purchase among your customers.
+Measure email-attributed revenue along with CR to track if the adjustments you’re making to your emails help to drive a high intent to purchase among your customers.

-And if email CTR goes up while revenue doesn’t, try one of the other six strategies to increase your click-through rate.
+And if email CR goes up while revenue doesn’t, try one of the other six strategies to increase your click rate.